-The principal activity of the company during the year was property development and trading.
-The directors do not recommend the payment of a dividend (2020: £nil).
+The principal activity of the company during the year was that of an investment company.
+The directors do not recommend the payment of a dividend (2021: £nil).

 Directors

 The directors who served the company during the year, and subsequent to the year end, were as follows: